 Overall, our executive compensation programs are designed to be consistent with the objectives and principles set forth above.
-The basic elements of our executive compensation programs are base salary, annual bonuses, long-term equity incentive plan awards, retirement savings opportunities and health and welfare benefits.
+The basic elements of our executive compensation programs are base salary, long-term equity incentive plan awards, retirement savings opportunities and health and welfare benefits.
+Each of these elements is summarized below.